timout/CarND-MPC/README.md

 ## Implementation

 My implementation is slightly refactored version of MPC given in class.
-It uses https://projects.coin-or.org/Ipopt as a lib for large-scale ​nonlinear optimization.
+It uses IPOPT and CppAD.

 #### Coordinate Transformations and Polynomial Fitting
 The optimizer uses vehicle coordinates and since simulator works in global map coordinates, reference trajectory points need to be transformed into vehicle coordinates. (main.cpp lines 63-67 with explanation).